 A lot is at stake when planning procedures in hospital operating rooms (ORs) or ambulatory surgery centers (ASCs.)
 Poor organization can lead to under-utilization, staff burnout, inefficiencies, added costs, and unsatisfactory treatment outcomes.
+For more insights on the ideal time to use surgical scheduling software, and tips to ensure the best ROI, check out this guide.

 However, surgery scheduling is complex.
 Just one small thing falling through the cracks can create a domino effect that affects the OR schedule for the entire day and impacts cost-efficiency and patient health.